fche-tools/FCHE/readme.md

 Please **be sure** to use files in the **same** **format** as the **example**, and ensure that they are in the **same order**, otherwise the results may be inaccurate.

 #### Example
-before run this project, you should **Compile Configurations** and set Program arguments:

-java example/avro avro input/avroSearchRequest.xml input/avro_log.txt input/avro_methodChange.csv input/avro_understand.csv 1
+You need to go to a directory out/artifacts/FCHE_jar/ by using the command line: cd out/artifacts/FCHE_jar/ then use the command line: java -jar FCHE.jar java example/avro avro input/avroSearchRequest.xml input/avro_log.txt input/avro_methodChange.csv input/avro_understand.csv 1 to get the result.

-then run the project, you will get avro-out/avro_result.csv in project.

 # paper
 the related data of our paper